DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         cd ~/.ssh/
         ssh-keygen

-    - Please answer the prompts from `ssh-keygen` as shown below:
+    - Answer the prompts from `ssh-keygen` as shown below:

             Enter file in which to save the key (/home/<USER-NAME>/.ssh/id_rsa): /home/<USER-NAME>/.ssh/azure_vpn Enter passphrase (empty for no passphrase):

     - **DO NOT ENTER A PASSPHRASE on `ssh-keygen`!
 LEAVE IT BLANK.**
-    - Please replace `<USER-NAME>` with your actual username
+    - Replace `<USER-NAME>` with your actual username

 * * *